Have You Been Charged with Child Abuse or Neglect?

-What Is Child Abuse?
+What Is Child Abuse in Florida?

-In Florida, child abuse means, "any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired."
+Any willful act or threatened act that results in any physical, mental, or sexual injury or harm that causes or is likely to cause the child's physical, mental, or emotional health to be significantly impaired.

-Once a report is made, the Florida DCF will send an investigator to the family's home.
-The DCF investigator has the power to remove the child from the home and even begin a court action to terminate your parental rights.
-At The Umansky Law Firm, our criminal defense lawyers are here to make sure the state does not dissolve your family by making mom or dad into a criminal.
+Once a report is made, the Florida Department of Children and Families will send an investigator to the family's home.
+The DCF investigator has the power to remove the child from the home and even begin a court action to terminate a parental rights.
+At The Umansky Law Firm, our criminal attorneys are here to make sure the state does not dissolve families.

 There are exceptions to the Florida child abuse statute, such as disciplinary actions.
 If your child was taken wrongly, we will help you get him or her back.
 If the state has evidence of child abuse, we can help you take steps to address parenting issues such as enrolling you in parenting classes.
 If it is a first offense, we may be able to get you into a diversion program to get the case dropped.
 In other cases, we may be able to get charges dropped or reduced!

-What Is Child Neglect?
+What Is Child Neglect in Florida?

-In Florida, child neglect occurs when a child is "deprived of, or is allowed to be deprived of, necessary food, clothing, shelter, or medical treatment or a child is permitted to live in an environment when such deprivation or environment causes a child's physical, mental, or emotional health to be significantly impaired or to be in danger of being significantly impaired."
+In Florida child neglect occurs when a child is deprived of, or is allowed to be deprived of, necessary food, clothing, shelter, or medical treatment or a child is permitted to live in an environment when such deprivation or environment causes a child's physical, mental, or emotional health to be significantly impaired or to be in danger of being significantly impaired.

 - Leaving a child in a car while going shopping